YounesOMK/django-attribution/concepts.md

-django-attribution tracks which marketing campaigns drive conversions.
+django-attribution tracks which marketing campaigns drive events.
 When someone visits your site from a campaign link, you capture where they came from.
-Later, when they convert, you can see which campaign deserves credit.
+Later, when they perform an event, you can see which campaign deserves credit.

-## Identity
+## Core Concepts

-An identity represents a visitor.
-It can be anonymous (tracked by browser cookie) or linked to a user account.
-When an anonymous visitor logs in, their touchpoint history gets merged under their user identity.

-## Touchpoints
+### Touchpoints

-Touchpoints record each marketing interaction.
-They capture UTM parameters, click IDs, and visit details.
-These form the trail that gets analyzed when attributing conversions.
+Marketing interactions that get tracked - visits from campaign links, ads, emails, etc. Each touchpoint captures UTM parameters, click IDs, and visit details that get analyzed when attributing events.

-## Conversions
+## Events

-Conversions are valuable actions - purchases, signups, trials.
+Events are valuable actions - purchases, signups, trials.
 They're linked to identities and can be attributed back to touchpoints using attribution models.

-## Attribution Models
+### Attribution Models

-Models determine which touchpoint gets credit for a conversion:
+Models determine which touchpoint gets credit for an event:

-- **Last-touch**: Credits the final interaction before conversion
+- **Last-touch**: Credits the final interaction before event
 - **First-touch**: Credits the initial interaction that started the journey

-## Attribution Windows
+### Attribution Windows
 Time limits for considering touchpoints.
-A 30-day window means only touchpoints from the last 30 days are considered when attributing a conversion.
+A 30-day window means only touchpoints from the last 30 days are considered when attributing an event.

+### Identities
+Visitor identities that link touchpoints and events together.
+Can be anonymous (browser-based) or authenticated (linked to Django User accounts).

+### Identity Merging
+When an anonymous visitor logs in, their touchpoint and event history gets merged under their authenticated identity, creating a complete customer journey.

+### Event Confirmation
+Events can be marked as unconfirmed (like pending payments) and updated to confirmed after verification.
+Only confirmed events should be used in analytics.

 ## UTM Parameters